A Well-Lived Life 2 - Book 4 - Elyse

 There was an awkward silence, and then we ended our call with a promise to speak soon, and Bethany asking if it was OK to visit when I got back from Europe.
 I told her she and Nicholas were always welcome, and I looked forward to seeing them.

 After I hung up, I sat quietly contemplating the conversation that I’d just had.
 All I had before me were a series of bad choices, and I couldn’t see a way out.
-For me, I could probably safely stop seeing Doctor Bradford, though that would cause problems with Al. But, one thing was for sure, and that was that my sister couldn’t stop seeing Doctor Fremd.
+For me, I could probably safely stop seeing Doctor Bradford, though that would cause problems with Al. One thing was for sure, and that was that my sister couldn’t stop seeing Doctor Fremd.
 Not at this point, and probably not for quite some time.

 If circumstances were different, and I didn’t have my wives and kids, and the business, I’d take the risk of telling Doctor Bradford.
 If things went badly, I could always find a job in another state and escape any bad publicity.
 It wasn’t as if what happened was going to make the national news.
 Heck, it might not even make the local news, though any public investigation would get back to people who I would never want to know about it.